Rajah Sulayman: Spanish conquest of Manila (1570–1571)

 Rajah Sulayman was the ruler of Maynila along with Rajah Matanda when the invasion of Legazpi occurred.
 Manila was already influenced by neighboring Southeast Asian kingdoms.
 The area was already an entrepot of trade from China, Siam and other places.

-The Spanish explorer Miguel López de Legazpi, searching for a suitable place to establish his capital after moving from Cebu to Panay due to Portuguese claim of the archipelago, sent Martín de Goiti and Juan de Salcedo on an expedition northwards to Luzon upon hearing of a prosperous kingdom there.
+The Spanish explorer Miguel López de Legazpi, searching for a suitable place to establish his capital after moving from Cebu to Panay due to Portuguese claim of the archipelago, sent Martín de Goiti and Juan de Salcedo on an expedition northward to Luzon upon hearing of a prosperous kingdom there.

 Goiti anchored at Cavite and established his authority by sending a "message of friendship" to the states surrounding the Pasig River.
 Sulayman, who had been given authority over these settlements by the ageing Rajah Matanda, was willing to accept the "friendship" from the Spaniards.
 However, he refused to cede his sovereignty, and had no choice but to waged war against the new arrivals' demands.
 As a result, Goíti and his army invaded the kingdoms in June 1570, sacking and burning the great city before returning to Panay.